 • The operation and management of an Aboriginal women and children’s refuge (Wirrawee Gunya)

-under the Going Home Staying Home reforms put all homelessness services out to tender.
+In 2013 the NSW Government under the Going Home Staying Home reforms put all homelessness services out to tender.
 Penrith Women’s Refuge partnered with Jessie Street Domestic Violence Services for the tender.
 The services included Jessie Street, Penrith Women’s Refuge, Wirrawee Gunya, Wimlah Refuge in the Blue Mountains and Nurreen in the Hawkesbury area.
 The submission was successful, and we became West Connect Domestic Violence Services (WCDVS).
 Our services expanded to include the Nepean, Blue Mountains, Blacktown/Hills and Hawkesbury districts.

 In 2016, WCDVS was funded by Family and Community Services (now DCJ) to provide the Domestic Violence Response Enhancement (DVRE) program, known as our DV After Hours Service.